-Google announces Voice Actions for AndroidAlex Wagner - Deputy Managing Editor, News Desk
+Google announces Voice Actions for AndroidAlex Wagner - Editorial Director of News and Content

 Google's big mobile event scheduled for today is finally underway, and they've already unveiled one of their major new features.
 Called Google Voice Actions, it's similar to the Voice Control available on the iPhone but more expansive.
 The new API will allow users to send messages to a contact, make a phone call, go to a website, or speak addresses or locations all using only their voice.
 My favorite is the ability to dictate a note simply by saying "Note to self."
 Voice Actions requires Android 2.2 and will be available on the Android Market.
 It'll also come preinstalled on new DROID 2 handsets.
 Check out Voice Actions in use in the video below.